DonBower/Balloon/01-TheRightUART.md

 one is a breakout, https://www.adafruit.com/products/746),  <br />
 and the other is a hat (https://www.adafruit.com/products/2324) <br />
 The issue with it working straight up are <br>
-1. The UART connected to the GPIO is disabled
+1. The UART connected to the GPIO is disabled <br>
-2. The default GPIO UART is a mini-UART (i.e. software assisted)  <br />
+2. The default GPIO UART is a mini-UART (i.e. software assisted)  <br>
 There is a fantastic write-up on how to get things back on track, which I am ultimatly going to follow:  <br />
 http://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3  <br />
 <br />